Do you want and / or need to raise your prices for your creative products or services, but find it hard to actually do it?

 When you start selling to shops and galleries you often need to increase your prices by default!

-The reason for this is that most retailers will charge between 200 – 300% commission on top of your wholesale price to get to their retail price.
+The reason for this is that most retailers will charge between 200 – 300% commission on top of your wholesale price to get their retail price.
 They need this commission to cover their own costs.

-This is often a major issue for many creatives who want to start selling to retailers as your prices might not stack up and your work would become very expensive indeed!
+This is often a major issue for creatives who want to start selling to retailers as your prices might not stack up and your work would become very expensive indeed!
 Therefore, I often recommend that you wait two to three years before you actually start selling to retailers, as by then you will have become more efficient with your time and better known.

 Read this blog post if you want to find out more about the different pricing terms and how to calculate your wholesale price.